Menu

 Year 4 and 5 is taught by Ms Candlish and Mr Gibbons.
 Mrs Liana-Stellmach supports the class throughout the week.

-Our PE days for Term 3 are Tuesday (basketball - outdoors) and Thursday (hockey - outdoors).
+Our PE days for Term 5 are Tuesday (rounders) and Wednesday (tennis).
 Please come to school wearing your school PE kit on these days, bringing school shoes in a separate bag to change into indoors.
+PE will begin on the first day of term.

 Our drop everything and read day is Thursday.
-Parents are invited to come into class and read with their child until the register is taken just before 9am.
+Parents are invited to come into class and read with their child until 8:55am, when a school adult will escort all visitors offsite together.

-This term's Forest School sessions will be on Wednesday 15th January and Wednesday 29th January.
-Please ensure that wellies and a waterproof coat are brought into school on that day (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves.
-A snack in lidded container would be useful too.
+This term's Forest School sessions will be Thursday 24th April and Thursday 8th May.
+Please ensure that wellies and a waterproof coat are brought into school on those days (whatever the weather) and come dressed in comfortable, full-length trousers, and a top with long sleeves (we may access the long-grassed community meadow next to the school).
+Bottled water and a snack in a lidded container would be useful too.

 It is very useful to also have a spare change of clothes which can be kept on your peg in the cloakroom.
 Waterproof coats and wellies need to be in school to maximise play times.